sjenning/rpi2-fedora-image-builder/README.md

 ROOTSIZE=900
 ```

-Then simply run the script as root
+Then simply run the script as root (root privileges are needed to mount filesystem images as loop block devices)

 ```bash
 sudo ./mkimage